smithy-lang/smithy/docs/source/1.0/spec/http-protocol-compliance-tests.rst

         the query string (for example, "/foo/bar").
     * - host
       - ``string``
-      - The host / endpoint provided to the client (for example, "example.com").
+      - The host or endpoint provided as input used to generate the HTTP request (for example, "example.com").

         ``host`` MAY contain a path to indicate a base path from which each operation in the service is appended to.
 For example, given a ``host`` of ``example.com/foo/bar`` and an operation path of ``/MyOperation``,